mshang816/dotfiles/README.md

 # dotfiles
-dor files for working on Linux with comfort
+dot files for working on Linux with comfort